Ethonwu/Apriori-Python/README.md

-# Frequent Istmst Mining on Python
+# Frequent Istmst Mining in Python